linkedin-faq/search-linkedin-quiz/README.md

-# Search for linkedin quiz App
+# Search for Linkedin quiz App